 - Use response templates.
 This will take less time to reply to negative reviews asking users for more details or reassuring them that update bugs will be fixed.
 Prepare two or three templates for each tag with issuers, and reply within a couple of seconds.

 - Monitor the updated reviews.
-AppFollow offers a “Became better/Became worse” filter.
+As a reputation management system, AppFollow offers a “Became better/Became worse” filter.
 It shows whether the users change their reviews for the better (which means that the response strategy and support team are working well), or worse (check how fast and efficiently support managers are working).
 In this case, you may need to change the template response, or not use it completely.

-- No notifications.
+- Set up notifications about critical reviews.
 Learn about the problem and reply quickly to get a higher rating from the users.
-Without getting notifications, you may take a week or more to reply, and lose the chance to win new customers.
+Without getting notifications, you may take a week or more to find a review and reply to it, and lose the chance to improve rating and attract new customers.

-- Relying on previous replies.
+- Do not rely on previous replies.
 Users don’t remember what you wrote previously and won’t start searching for moments where you respond to reviews.
 When asking the questions, they want to be replied to specifically.
 Every time a user updates a review, go ahead and update your reply.

-- Fixing bugs without informing.
+- Let users know you’ve fixed their bugs.
 Show your customers that you are working on the problems they have faced.
 Fix the bugs in a new release, and update a reply to those asking (use tags to find these particular messages).
 Also, try to ask the users to give high ratings, and the conversion rate will go up.
 Publish what you’ve changed in the What’s New section.
-(Yes, users read those, and update their reviews accordingly.)
+(Yes, users still read those, and update their reviews accordingly.)

-- Using one template for two different updates.
+- Don’t use one template for two different updates.
 It looks like you can’t really be bothered to reply.
 Add emojis when you send Thank You replies.

-- Ignoring featured reviews.
+- Don’t ignore featured reviews.
 If some of the featured reviews are negative ones, this will lead to a lower conversion rate.